polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 ## Remoteproc Linux Device Tree Configuration

-The default device tree configuration provided in the [Icicle Kit AMP device tree](https://mi-v-ecosystem.github.io/redirects/linux4microchip-icicle-kit-amp-dts) reserved all required memory regions to be able to:
+The default AMP device tree overlay provided in the [dt-overlay-mchp repository](https://github.com/linux4microchip/dt-overlay-mchp/blob/master/mpfs_icicle/mpfs_icicle_amp.dtso) reserves all required memory regions to be able to:

 - start, stop and load firmware to the remote AMP context
 - vring and buffers required for RPMsg communication between Linux and the remote context (FreeRTOS/BM)

-The [Mi-V Remoteproc bindings](https://mi-v-ecosystem.github.io/redirects/linux4microchip-bindings-microchip-miv-remoteproc) documentation deals with all required and optional device tree properties for remoteproc.
+The [Microchip IPC Remoteproc bindings](https://mi-v-ecosystem.github.io/redirects/linux4microchip-bindings-microchip-miv-remoteproc) documentation deals with all required and optional device tree properties for remoteproc.